-- compliance, in the digital collation and handling of patient data, with the requirements of the General Data Protection Regulation ("GDPR") and the UK Data Protection Act 2018 ("DPA"); and - compliance, in delivering telemedicine services, with the UK healthcare regulatory regime - which is not yet fully updated to deal with the issues arising from the delivery of telemedicine services.
+- compliance, in the digital collation and handling of patient data, with the requirements of the UK's General Data Protection Regulation (UK GDPR) and the UK Data Protection Act 2018 (DPA); and - compliance, in delivering digital health services, with the relevant UK healthcare regulatory regime.
+For example, in the case of telemedicine services, the regulatory regime is not yet fully updated to deal with the issues arising from the delivery of telemedicine services.